berkanttubi/MIPS_Assembler/README.md

 # MIPS_Assembler
-MIPS Archtecture Assembler written in Python Language
+MIPS Architecture Assembler written in Python Language

 The interactive mode reads an instruction from command line, assembles it to hexadecimal (converting from pseudo-instruction as necessary), and outputs the result to the screen.
 The batch